jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) as to the candidate’s condition; and
   (b) that, in the practitioner’s opinion, the candidate is incapacitated within the meaning of section 151A.
 (4) The application—
-  (a) must be submitted to the Returning Officer or, as the case requires, the Electoral Commission not later than 4 pm on nomination day; and
-  (b) may be submitted by hand, post, or electronically.
+  (a) must be submitted to the Electoral Commission not later than 4 pm on nomination day; and (b) may be submitted by hand, post, or electronically.

 ### 152C How application under section 152A to be dealt with
-(1) On receiving an application made under section 152A(1), the Returning Officer or, as the case requires, the Electoral Commission must, without delay, determine whether or not the candidate became incapacitated before the close of nominations.
+(1) On receiving an application made under section 152A(1), the Electoral Commission must, without delay, determine whether or not the candidate became incapacitated before the close of nominations.
-(2) For the purpose of making a determination under subsection (1), the Returning Officer or Electoral Commission may make any inquiries, and seek any assistance (including, without limitation, expert medical assistance), that the Returning Officer or Electoral Commission considers necessary.
+(2) For the purpose of making a determination under subsection (1), the Electoral Commission may make any inquiries, and seek any assistance (including, without limitation, expert medical assistance), that the Electoral Commission considers necessary.
-(3) If, before midnight on nomination day, the Returning Officer or Electoral Commission determines that the candidate became incapacitated before the close of nominations, the Returning Officer or Electoral Commission must cancel the candidate’s nomination.
+(3) If, before midnight on nomination day, the Electoral Commission determines that the candidate became incapacitated before the close of nominations, the Electoral Commission must cancel the candidate’s nomination.
-(4) If the Returning Officer or Electoral Commission has not made a determination under subsection (1) before midnight on nomination day, then—
-  (a) section 152A does not apply; and
+(4) If the Electoral Commission has not made a determination under subsection (1) before midnight on nomination day, then— (a) section 152A does not apply; and
   (b) the application is to be treated as if it were an application under section 153G(1), and is to be determined accordingly.
-(5) As soon as practicable after making a determination under subsection (1), the Returning Officer or Electoral Commission must inform the applicant or applicants of that determination.
+(5) As soon as practicable after making a determination under subsection (1), the Electoral Commission must inform the applicant or applicants of that determination.

 ### 153 Death or incapacity of list candidate after submission of list
 (1) This section applies if a list candidate dies, or his or her nomination is cancelled on the grounds of incapacity, after the submission of the list and before the declaration required by section 193(5).